MRColorR/money4band/README.md

 ---

 ## (Alternative) Manual setup

+If you don't want to use the automatic setup scripts you can follow these alternative steps to do the manual setup.

 ### 3) Edit the .env file, adding where required the data to access the accounts you just created.
 You can find more detailed instructions directly inside the .env file
 - Device_name : set any name you like